Giovanni Giolitti: Universal manhood suffrage

-Fourth term as Prime Minister
+Fourth term as prime minister, 1911–1914

 Although a man of first-class financial ability, great honesty and wide culture, Luzzatti had not the strength of character necessary to lead a government: he showed lack of energy in dealing with opposition and tried to avoid all measures likely to make him unpopular.
 Furthermore, he never realized that with the chamber, as it was then constituted, he only held office at Giolitti's good pleasure.
 So on 30 March 1911 Luzzatti resigned from his office and King Victor Emmanuel III again gave Giolitti the task to form a new cabinet.

 Social policy

-During his fourth term, Giolitti tried to seal an alliance with the Italian Socialist Party, proposing the universal suffrage, implementing left-wing social policies, introducing the National Insurance Institute, which provided for the nationalization of insurance at the expense of the private sector.
-Moreover, Giolitti appointed the socialist Alberto Beneduce at the head of this institute.
+During his fourth term, Giolitti tried to seal an alliance with the Italian Socialist Party, proposing the male universal suffrage, implementing left-wing social policies, introducing the National Insurance Institute, which provided for the nationalization of insurance at the expense of the private sector.
+Moreover, Giolitti appointed the socialist Alberto Beneduce as the head of this institute.
 Law No.1361 of 1912 and the Royal Decree No. 431 that was approved in 1913 “represented the legal basis of the institutional activity of the Labour Inspectorate, still structured within the Ministry of Agriculture, Industry and Trade.”
-In 1912 benefits were introduced were pregnant women and mothers.
+The purpose of the inspectorate was to supervise the application of labor legislation.
+A law introduced on July the 6th 1912 authorized the formation (in the province of Liguria) of an agricultural credit association.
+That same year, benefits were introduced for pregnant women and mothers.

-In 1912, Giolitti had the Parliament approve an electoral reform bill that expanded the electorate from 3 million to 8.5 million voters – introducing near universal male suffrage – while commenting that first "teaching everyone to read and write" would have been a more reasonable route.
-Considered his most daring political move, the reform probably hastened the end of the Giolittian Era because his followers controlled fewer seats after the 1913.
+Also in 1912, Giolitti had Parliament approve an electoral reform bill that expanded the electorate from 3 million to 8.5 million voters – introducing near-universal male suffrage – while commenting that first "teaching everyone to read and write" would have been a more reasonable route.
+Considered his most daring political move, the reform probably hastened the end of the Giolittian Era because his followers controlled fewer seats after the 1913 election.

 During his ministry, the Parliament approved a law requiring the payment of a monthly allowance to deputies.
-In fact, at that time the parliamentarians had no type of salary, and this favored the wealthy candidates.
+In fact, at that time the parliamentarians had no type of salary, and this favoured the wealthy candidates.